Last updated

 Use it to...

-• Obtaining a unique order_token, with encapsulated information needed to create the order.
-You must pass this token to the /orders/create request instead of having to rebuild the order information again, reducing the risk of data errors.
+• Obtain a unique order_token, with encapsulated information needed to create the order.
+You must pass this token to the /orders/create request instead of having to rebuild the order again, reducing the risk of data errors.

 Step 1 - Call the /orders/preview

-Use the /orders/preview endpoint to check that the order details are correct before proceeding with the booking.
+Use the /orders/preview endpoint to validate the order details before proceeding.

 • booker, currency, accommodation.checkin and accommodation.checkout - Use the values from the previous response.